jeffvance/openshift-ceph-ex/mysql_ceph_template/README.md

 ceph-pv              <none>    2147483648   RWX           Released   default/ceph-claim
 ```

 Notice that the "ceph-claim" is gone and that the "ceph-pv" is Released.
-This may be a bug, but currently a new claim cannot bind to a Released PV; therefore, we have to also delete and recreate the PV before we can start mysql from the tmeplate.
+This may be a bug, but currently a new claim cannot bind to a Released PV; therefore, we have to also delete and recreate the PV before we can start mysql from the template.

 ```
 $ oc delete pv